graphprotocol/graph-network-subgraph/DOCUMENTATION.md

 ## Network Issuance rate

 Network Issuance is stored in an interesting way, and it is worth pointing out in more detail here.

-To have an issuance rate of `3%`, one would do the following:
+Before GIP-0037, the networkGRTIssuance field specified the compound interest issuance per block.
+So to have an issuance rate of `3%`, one would do the following:

 ```
 normalizedIssuanceRate = (networkGRTIssuance * 10^-18)^(blocksPerYear)